Why Paying Attention to the Media Is a Good Thing

 Expect reporters to ask the hard questions.
 Conversely, you can ask questions, too.
 Inquire how information will be used.
 Ask reporters to reiterate and confirm key points.
 Clarify any areas where you think there could be misunderstandings.

-Pilots understand where near misses are most likely to occur – in close-to-an-airport, crowded airspace.
-You should likewise develop a clear picture of where your trouble areas are.
-If you believe you’re on a collision course, do what pilots do.
-Choose a higher altitude or slightly different route.
-In other words, take action.
-Avoid a negative run-in with a reporter by working to operate clear of issues that can bring you down.
+Avoid a negative run-in with an aviation reporter by working to operate clear of issues that can bring you down.
 And remember, it’s considered bad pilot practice to fly below low clouds – scud running – as it increases the chance of hitting terrain.
 Similarly, don’t try to fly below the radar where you’re likely to get into trouble.
 Operate ethically and professionally.

 Naturally, you can reduce your risk, but not avoid danger completely.
 Most communicators consider live, on-air interviews their most white-knuckle media experience.
 Practice helps you get over this discomfort and improve your performance.
 Role-play potential questions and answers beforehand.
 You can do this in front of a mirror at home as you’re getting ready.
 Just be sure to verbally speak your answers rather than just saying it in your head (where you’re always eloquent).
 Even better, record your efforts so you can replay and critique yourself.
 It’s easier than ever now with a smartphone or tablet always close at hand.